-Nebraska Emergency Response Training (Branched Oak UTM 19-11) Camp will be held on June 28 – June 30, 2019 at the Lincoln West Optimist Cabin, Branched Oak State Park near Raymond, Nebraska.
+Nebraska Emergency Response Training (Branched Oak UTM 19-14) Camp will be held on September 20-22, 2019 at the Lincoln West Optimist Cabin, Branched Oak State Park near Raymond, Nebraska.
 Civil Air Patrol squadrons across Nebraska are invited to attend the training.
-Cadets and senior members will receive hands-on training on ground team qualifications, working with air crews and UAV’s.
+Cadets and senior members will receive hands-on training.
 Members are encouraged to complete ALL computer based training ICUT modules prior to attending.
 You must have your Curry Achievement (Cadets) or your Level 1 (Seniors).
 On Friday night, the General ES 116 and 117 will be covered for those who need it.

 You’ll find important information and training resources on this site.

 Major Wilma Gerena getting ready to put on gloves (BSI) so she can provide basic first aid.
 This was a mission person’s search as part of a recent Unit Training Mission.

 Prepare and label foods before coming to trainings.

 This post features meal suggestions, food safety, storage and recipes…

 A Word about Water: Everyone must bring at least one gallon of drinking water with them to the training.
 There is also water onsite however you’ll want your own too.

 Drink Suggestions: Plain Water, Instant Coffee, Instant Energy Drink Packets you can mix with water, hot chocolate, instant tea.

 What do I pack for food?

 Meals: When packing your meals for training, remember you have limited space.
 You don’t want to carry a lot of heavy items with you.
 Continue reading

 Post From September 7, 2016: We retired eleven United States of America Flags during an evening ceremony.
 The ceremony took well over an hour as each flag was retired.
 It was a memorable experience to see our cadets and senior members pay respect to the flags and this nation.
 A video of the ceremony is available on YouTube – please share: